RTSProductions/RTSEngine/README.md

 sprite.CreateDynamic();
 ```
 `UpdatePostion()`
-in the `OnUpdate` method use `UpdatePostion()` function to update the position of the physics object based uning the dynamic object's postion.
+in the `OnUpdate` method use `UpdatePostion()` function to update the position of the physics object based uning the dynamic object's position.
 ```cs
 Sprite2D sprite = new Sprite2D(Position, Scale, Directory, Tag);